 If you live outside of the state of Missouri but paid Missouri income tax last year, you may be eligible for a tuition credit that will reduce your out-of-state tuition costs.
 See Tuition Credit for Missouri Non-Resident Taxpayers below.

-You pay out-of-district tuition if you live in Missouri but do not pay taxes for the one of the school districts listed above.
-Out-of-state applies if you live outside of Missouri or the country.
-However, if you're from Minnesota, Michigan or Nebraska, you may be eligible for reduced rates for some career programs through the Midwest Student Exchange Program (MSEP) program.
+You pay out-of-district tuition if you live in Missouri but do not pay taxes for one of the school districts listed above.
+You pay out-of-state tuition if you live outside of Missouri or if your residency is international.
+However, if you are a resident of one of the ten participating states, you may be eligible for a reduced tuition rate through the Midwest Student Exchange Program (MSEP) program.

 65 and Older Senior Tuition Waiver

-Summer 2018 - The semester begins Monday, June 4.
-Senior Citizens may use a tuition waiver beginning Thursday, May 31.
+Fall 2019 - The semester begins Tuesday, August 20.
+Senior Citizens may use a tuition waiver beginning Thursday, August 15.

 For more information, visit a student services office or call the MCC Information Center at 816.604.1000.
 The waiver request form is available at MCC Senior Tuition Waiver Request.